heman666/Demo/README.md

 Editing the file which is commited already.

-This is going to cause conflict.
+This isnt going to cause conflict.